-TRC205 is currently produced at research scale using standard antibody production methods.
-We expect to contract with a third-party manufacture to prepare production-grade cell lines for the cGMP manufacture of TRC205 prior to initiating clinical trials.
+TRC205 drug substance and product is currently produced at research scale using standard antibody production methods.
+We expect to contract with a third-party manufacturer to prepare production-grade cell lines for the cGMP manufacture of TRC205 prior to initiating clinical trials.